Required REALTOR® Training

 Real Estate Fundamentals and Real Estate Practice are the mandatory courses that must be successfully completed before sitting for the exam.
 Each course is worth two educational credits.
 The Real Estate Fundamentals course provides foundational principles, language and knowledge base about the laws that govern the practice of real estate in Pennsylvania.
 The Real Estate Practice course introduces ethics, techniques, procedures, regulations, and forms involved in a real estate transaction.

 After passing the Pennsylvania State Licensing Exam, a sponsoring broker is required for issuance of the salesperson’s license.
 After passing the exam, the licensee may wait up to three years before activating the license.
 After three years, the prospective licensee must re-take the exam.

 Mandatory Code of Ethics Training for REALTORS®

-The current two-year cycle will end December 31, 2020.
+The current three-year cycle will end December 31, 2021.
 Local REALTOR® associations are required to provide access to ethics training programs that meet this requirement.
 This can be accomplished in conjunction with other associations or through some other method, such as home study, correspondence, classroom courses or online courses.

 Ultimately, it is the local association where the individual holds membership that will determine if the training taken meets the required learning objectives and criteria.
 Failure to complete the required ethics training shall be a violation of a membership duty for which membership is suspended and subsequently terminated.